 These shampoos contain a variety of ingredients that work in different ways to treat eczema symptoms (such as anti-fungal action), so it may take a few attempts to find the right solution for you.
 Some may also not be suitable for you (for example, if you are fair-haired or pregnant).
 If in doubt, speak to your doctor or a pharmacist to see which is best for you.

-Steroid creams — also called topical corticosteroids — are used to treat moderate and severe cases of scalp eczema.
+Steroid creams — also called topical corticosteroids — are used to treat moderate and severe cases of scalp eczema, along with an eczema rash caused by a fungal infection.
 Effective steroid creams for this condition include:

 Steroid creams work by reducing swelling, redness and itching during eczema flare-ups.